chimera-suite/chimera-suite.github.io/docs/index.md

 For more details on how to use the library, please see the [PySPARQL documentation](https://pypi.org/project/PySPARQL/0.0.5/).

-## Aknowledgements
+## Acknowledgements

-The Chimera project has been developed and maintained for the next years thanks to Ricerca sul Sistema Energetico S.p.A. co-founding and Politecnico di Milano’s own resources.
+The Chimera project has been developed by Politecnico di Milano.
+Thanks to Ricerca sul Sistema Energetico S.p.A. co-founding and Politecnico di Milano's resources, Chimera will be maintained for the next years and updated whenever a new version of Ontop or Apache Spark becomes available.